-Milestones and objectives appear as star icons based on their target completion dates.
-Point to the start icon to see the name of the objective or milestone.
+Objectives appear as star icons based on their target completion dates.
+Point to the star icon to see the name of the objective.

 The Runway Card shows runway for epics, capabilities, features, and stories with their goal and the actual result, which helps get a visualization of your work balance.
 If the pointer is to the right of the target, you may have too much work defined.
 If the pointer is to the left of the target, you may not have enough work defined.